 Myth 2: Maths is all about the Short-cut methods and Tricks

 Fact: It is obvious that Mathematics section is very clumsy and time-consuming because most of the questions in Quant section require a lot of practice of solving the complex calculations.
-Many students believe that it is almost impossible to score good marks without using tricks and Shortcuts.
-But in our opinion, Concept of these questions is very meaningful along the shortcut tricks in this context.
+Many students believe that it is almost impossible to score good marks without using tricks and shortcuts.
+But in our opinion, concepts of these questions is very meaningful along the shortcut tricks in this context.

 Myth 3: Current Affairs or latest news is worthless in SSC exams

-Fact: As it is clearly mentioned in SSC Syllabus that major questions are asked from GK section, not from Current Affairs.
+Fact: As it is clearly mentioned in SSC Syllabus that major questions will be asked from GK section, not from Current Affairs.
 But along with History, Geography, Indian Polity, General Science & Economics, Current affairs also contribute 2-3 questions in the exam.
-So, Covering latest events can give you 2-3 marks extra.
+So, covering latest events can give you 2-3 marks extra.

 Myth 4: GK section is very vast and uncertain to cover?

-Fact: This myth generally bothers those candidates who don’t know about the Pattern of GK section.
-If you go through the last 4-5 year question papers, then you will find that few questions are repeated several times in the prospective exam.
-E.g. The First in India, Constitutional Articles & Amendments, Folk dances, Chemicals, Important dates, Awards and current affairs.
+Fact: This myth generally bothers those candidates, who don’t know about the Pattern of GK section.
+If you go through the last 4-5 year question papers, then you will find that a few questions have been repeated several times in the prospective exam. e.g. repeated questions on The Firsts in India, Constitutional Articles & Amendments, Folk dances, Chemicals, Important dates, Awards and current affairs.
 Evaluation can give you scoring strategy in SSC CGL.